 Mix the sugars, heavy and light creams, and butter in a saucepan over medium-low heat.
 Stir gently for 15 minutes while ingredients are melting and cooking—mixture will thicken slightly.
 Turn up heat to medium and cook for another 2 1/2 to 3 minutes, stirring frequently, as mixture comes to a full boil.
 Then let mixture continue boiling for an additional 2 more minutes, stirring constantly.
 Remove sauce from heat and stir in salt.
 Cool caramel sauce for about 15 minutes and pour into a canning/mason jar.

-To reheat, place uncovered jar in microwave and heat for 30 seconds; remove and stir sauce, then heat for an additional 30 seconds (or longer, if needed) and stir again before using.
+To reheat, place uncovered jar in microwave and heat for up to 30 seconds; remove and stir sauce, then, if needed, heat for an additional 10 to 20 seconds and stir again before using (the length of time to reheat the sauce depends on how much you have in the jar).

 I love the flavor of caramel, especially in the fall.
 You can’t beat caramel and apples together!
 Do you have a favorite caramel treat?